dandavison/delta/README.md

             Style (foreground, background, attributes) for non-emphasized sections of added lines that have an emphasized section.
 Defaults to --plus-style.
 See STYLES section [default: auto auto] --commit-style <commit-style>
             Style (foreground, background, attributes) for the commit hash line.
-See STYLES section [default: raw]
-        --commit-decoration-style <commit-decoration-style>
+See STYLES section.
+The style 'omit' can be used to remove the commit hash line from the output [default: raw] --commit-decoration-style <commit-decoration-style>
             Style (foreground, background, attributes) for the commit hash decoration.
 See STYLES section.
 The style string should contain one of the special attributes 'box', 'ul' (underline), 'ol' (overline), or the combination 'ul ol' [default: ]
         --file-style <file-style>
             Style (foreground, background, attributes) for the file section.
-See STYLES section [default: blue]
+See STYLES section.
+The style 'omit' can be used to remove the file section from the output [default: blue] --file-decoration-style <file-decoration-style>

-        --file-decoration-style <file-decoration-style>
             Style (foreground, background, attributes) for the file decoration.
 See STYLES section.
 The style string should contain one of the special attributes 'box', 'ul' (underline), 'ol' (overline), or the combination 'ul ol' [default: blue ul]
         --hunk-header-style <hunk-header-style>
             Style (foreground, background, attributes) for the hunk-header.
-See STYLES section [default: syntax]
+See STYLES section.
+The style 'omit' can be used to remove the hunk header section from the output [default: syntax] --hunk-header-decoration-style <hunk-header-decoration-style>

-        --hunk-header-decoration-style <hunk-header-decoration-style>
             Style (foreground, background, attributes) for the hunk-header decoration.
 See STYLES section.
 The style string should contain one of the special attributes 'box', 'ul' (underline), 'ol' (overline), or the